mnestorov/set-up-dev-environment/README.md

 # Set Up PHP Development Environment

+## Overview

 This script **automates the process of setting up a PHP development environment** and is built with Python.

-It clones the specified Docker server container and Docker project container repositories, creates a project folder with a name defined by the user, and installs the desired PHP framework in a 'src' (this is required by the Docker project container package) folder within the project directory.
+It clones the specified Docker server container and Docker project container repositories, creates a project folder with a name defined by the user, and installs the desired PHP framework in a **src** (this is required by the Docker project container package) folder within the project directory.

 Additionally, the script now includes error handling and logging functionality.

 ## Prerequisite